Super Logistics Dictionary

-We are building a tool to simultaneously query the most relevant online Logistics Dictionaries
+We wanted to build a tool to simultaneously query the most relevant online Logistics Dictionaries.
+Then AI chatbots came into the picture...

 What is the different between logistic (without 's') and logistics (with 's')?